How To Cross Oceans Without Owning a Boat

 Most boats are in Greece during the summer months.

-Way of traveling slow.
+A way of traveling slowly.
 Perfect for those who are traveling on a budget and/or want to get in touch with the local culture.
-A great way to make connections to fellow travelers as well.
-A bit of caution never does any harm especially when you're a girl traveling solo.
+And a great way to make connections to fellow travelers as well.
+A bit of caution though never does any harm, especially when you are a girl traveling alone!

-Hygiene is obviously very important.
-Not only when you're on firm earth, but especially when you're on a boat.
-Please remember that you'll share a very limited space with minimum 2 people during a longer time.
-It's thus extremely important that you get along and a nice smell is an fundamental basis to get along.
+Not only when you are on firm earth, but especially when you are on a boat!
+Please remember that you will share very limited space with a minimum of two people for a longer time.
+It is thus extremely important that you get along, and a nice smell is a fundamental basis to do so!

 On a boat though, this might become a difficult task.
-You're all day long in the sun, working on the boat, but on the other hand (sweet) water is a scarce resource and all shampoos or soaps should be eco-friendly.
+You are all day long in the sun, and working on the boat, and on the other hand, (sweet) water is a scarce resource.
+On top, all shampoos or soaps should be eco-friendly.

 I loved to use refreshing and cleansing tissues that are 100% bio-degradable.
 A small flacon of refreshing Eau de Cologne was definitely one of the most helpful items to smell nice during the Atlantic crossing.

-Crossing an Ocean, be it the Pacific or the Atlantic, will always be a once-in-a-lifetime experience.
 If you are 100 % convinced that you want to make your dream come true, you should be ready to spend and to invest in this dream.

-As already mentioned in the How To Get Started, Boat HitchHiking will come with a price tag.
-Some costs are foreseeable others aren't.
+As already mentioned in the How To Get Started, boat hitchhiking will come with a price tag.
+Some costs are foreseeable while others are not.